Participant Information Sheet

 Ongoing contact

-We will contact you from time to time during the study.
+We will contact you from time to time throughout your baby's childhood—typically no more than a couple times per year.
 This could be by email or letter.
 We’ll use the contact details you gave us.

 We may contact you to: